dhamodharandeepthi/JS-PROJECTS/05.Contact_us_form/Readme.md

-# Contact us Form App 📩
+# Contact Us Form 📩

-A simple and responsive "Contact Us" form that collects user details like name, email, and message.
-The form validates user input and stores the data in `localStorage`.
+A simple contact form built with HTML, CSS, and JavaScript.
+This form allows users to enter their name, email, and a message.
+It includes functionality for submitting the form and resetting the input fields.

 ## App link